Step Back in Time at These 12 Frank Lloyd Wright Houses Across the USA

 • Visit: Tickets start at $49, franklloydwright.org

-When Wright was living in Wisconsin around 1935, he began to travel to the Southwest to escape the harsh Midwest winters.
-Once there, he purchased several hundred acres of desert land about 26 miles outside of Scottsdale and established Taliesin West, a place that would serve as his winter vacation home and an education center where he would instruct students until his death in 1959.
+Wright began traveling to the Southwest in the mid-1930s to escape the harsh Midwestern winters.
+Once there, he purchased several hundred acres of desert land about 26 miles outside of Scottsdale and established Taliesin West, so named for his Taliesin studio in Spring Green, Wisconsin.
+Until his death in 1959, this Arizona house served as his winter home and an education center where he would instruct students.
 Inspired by the desert landscape, Wright chose to construct Taliesin West out of native rock, cement mixed with local materials, and Arizona sand.
-With its low-slung silhouette framed by redwood beams, Wright intended to create a structure that neatly blended into the environment.
-Today, Taliesin has been reinforced with longer-lasting materials like steel and fiberglass, but it remains an interesting stop on any FLW itinerary and is the homebase of the Frank Lloyd Wright Foundation.
+With its low-slung silhouette framed by redwood beams, Wright intended to create a structure that blended neatly into the environment.
+Today, Taliesin has been reinforced with longer-lasting materials like steel and fiberglass, but it remains an interesting stop on any FLW itinerary and is the home base of the Frank Lloyd Wright Foundation.
+Note that Taliesin West is open only in the mornings for tours, either with an audio guide or a docent.

 The Rosenbaum House is the only Frank Lloyd Wright–designed building in Alabama.